Whether or not you have an active dog, sprains and strains can happen. That’s why it’s always a good idea to be prepared.

-Homeopathy is a great choice when it comes to these injuries or soreness.
-It’s inexpensive and easy to give!
+Using homeopathy remedies for your dog’s sprains and strains is a great idea to help heal injuries and ease any soreness.
+It’s also inexpensive and easy to give!

-Here is a list of remedies for sprains and strains you shouldn’t be without:
+Here are five remedies for sprains and strains you don’t want to be without:

 Known as the ‘Rusty Gate Remedy’, Rhus tox is a must to have on hand for pain due to arthritis or other musculoskeletal injuries.
 It is primarily useful for joint pains and sprains.
 The main indication for Rhus tox is a dog who is stiff when rising but loosens up with activity.
 There may be accompanying skin symptoms which will appear like a Poison Ivy rash – in fact, Rhus tox is derived from Poison Ivy.
 Dogs needing Rhus tox are often chilly and symptoms will be worse in cool, damp weather.
 Dogs who require Rhus tox will also be somewhat restless as they shift position frequently to ease their pain.

 If you are to have one remedy in your house, Arnica could very well be it.
 It is the first remedy to consider with any soft tissue injury.
 Useful for bruising to any soft tissue caused by trauma or falls, Arnica will help reduce shock symptoms and reduce bleeding.
 Typically, a dog who needs Arnica will shift position frequently and may be fearful of being touched.
 If you are unsure of which remedy to give, start with Arnica.